Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 # Working with NGS data Part III

 After generating read alignments to a reference genome, there are several downstream analysis tasks that can be performed to represent the final reduced representation of the dataset.
-How we use the read alignments to generate the reduced representation of teh dataset is dependent on what type of data we are working with (e.g. RNA-seq, ChIP-seq, WGS/WES).
+How we use the read alignments to generate the reduced representation of the dataset is dependent on what type of data we are working with (e.g. RNA-seq, WGS/WES, ChIP-seq).

 **Read quantification:**
 - Often referred to as read counting, several NGS applications require us to count reads overlapping specific features to extract insights.
 For example, in RNA-seq, the number of reads overlapping each gene is used to infer expression level.

+**Variant Calling:**
+- In WGS/WES experiments, we are usually interested in identifying genetic variants that are present in a sequenced sample, but not in teh reference genome that the sample was aligned to.

 **Peak calling:**
 - In some experiments, we are interested in identifying genomic regions with significant accumulations of sequencing reads (i.e. peaks).
 This is the case for data types where we have performed enrichment for a specific type of DNA, such as those bound by a particular protein (ChIP-seq) or accessible chromatin ((e.g. DNAase-seq, ATAC-seq).

-**Variant Calling:**
-- In WGS/WES experiments, we are usually interested in identifying genetic variants that are present in a sequenced sample, but not in teh reference genome that the sample was aligned to.

 <p align="center">
 <img src="../figures/ngs-III.png" title="xxxx" alt="context"
 	width="90%" height="90%" />
 </p>

-In this lesson, we will briefly explore the fundamental concepts of *read quantification*, *peak calling*, and *variant calling*, while introducing useful software and relevant file formats for each.
+In this lesson, we will briefly explore the fundamental concepts of *read quantification*, *variant calling*, and *peak calling*, while introducing useful software and relevant file formats for each.

 ---